 Learn more about our team and how we’re growing.
-The deadline to apply for this position is Oct.
-7, 2018.
+We are no longer accepting applications for this position.

 The NPR Training team is seeking an experienced audio journalist who gets excited about story structure, narrative, the craft of editing and the endless search for “good tape.”
 We want a lifelong learner who is a teacher at heart and who can find creative ways to break down knowledge and communicate it to others.